-Decisions (previously known as offer activities) are containers for your offers that will leverage the Offer Decision Engine in order to pick the best offer to deliver, depending on the target of the delivery.
+Decisions are containers for your offers that will leverage the Offer Decision Engine in order to pick the best offer to deliver, depending on the target of the delivery.

 The list of decisions is accessible in the Offers menu > Decisions tab.
 Filters are available to help you retrieve decisions according to their status or start and end dates.

 Before creating a decision, make sure that the components below have been created in the Offer Library:

 Access the decision list, then click Create decision.

 Specify the decision’s name.